Rhinoceros: Taxonomy and naming

 The family Rhinocerotidae consists of only four extant genera: Ceratotherium (white rhinoceros), Diceros (black rhinoceros), Dicerorhinus (Sumatran rhinoceros), and Rhinoceros (Indian and Javan rhinoceros).
 The living species fall into three categories.
 The two African species, the white rhinoceros and the black rhinoceros, belong to the tribe Dicerotini, which originated in the middle Miocene, about 14.2 million years ago.
 The species diverged during the early Pliocene (about 5 million years ago).
 The main difference between black and white rhinos is the shape of their mouths – white rhinos have broad flat lips for grazing, whereas black rhinos have long pointed lips for eating foliage.
 There are two living Rhinocerotini species, the Indian rhinoceros and the Javan rhinoceros, which diverged from one another about 10 million years ago.
 The Sumatran rhinoceros is the only surviving representative of the Dicerorhinini.

 A subspecific hybrid white rhino (Ceratotherium s. simum × C. s. cottoni) was bred at the Dvůr Králové Zoo (Zoological Garden Dvur Kralove nad Labem) in the Czech Republic in 1977.
-Interspecific hybridisation of black and white rhinoceros has also been confirmed.
+Interspecific hybridisation of black and white rhinoceroses has also been confirmed.

 While the black rhinoceros has 84 chromosomes (diploid number, 2N, per cell), all other rhinoceros species have 82 chromosomes.
 Chromosomal polymorphism might lead to varying chromosome counts.
 For instance, in a study there were three northern white rhinoceroses with 81 chromosomes.